ARISGames/server/doc/backpack.md

       }
     }}

-`"history"` mode returns all items the player ever picked up, and does not include `"qty"`.
+`"history"` mode returns all items the player ever had, even if they now have 0.

 ## `v2.users.logIn`